 - Degraded Boss: The U.S.J.
 Nomu was powerful enough to give All Might a significant challenge.
 While still powerful enough to battle an entire group of pro heroes alone, none of the Artificial Humans introduced later are close to being as strong or resilient as the U.S.J. one until Hood, a Nomu with far more intelligence and Quirks at its disposal being powerful enough to defeat Endeavor alone.
 All for One stated that their less impressive showings were due to being less refined than the first one, as well as the fact the U.S.J.
 Nomu was made specifically to fight and kill All Might and thus needed to be much stronger.
 Later justified when it becomes clear there are tiers of Nomu; when Hood strikes, Endeavor makes a distinction that black Nomus are more powerful and difficult to dispatch than the ones with white skin, as the one in Hosu that was black was also especially troublesome.

-- Dumb Muscle: The Nomus are unable to think or rationalize things and only have the intelligence of a wild animal at best besides glimpses of their human memories, so they're only used like this.
+- Dumb Muscle: The Nomus are unable to think or rationalize things on their own, and only have the intelligence of a wild animal at best besides glimpses of their human memories, so they're only used like this.

-- Elite Mook: The Artificial Humans created after the U.S.J.
-Nomu (except the High-End Nomus).
-More dangerous than the thugs used during the USJ Arc, but not as strong as the U.S.J.
-Nomu itself, with a few ones being more successful than others (like the one used during the School Trip Arc).
+- Elite Mook: All of the ones created after the USJ Nomu are this, at least until the High-End Nomus are introduced.
+They're more dangerous than the thugs used during the USJ Arc, sure, but none of them are as strong as the original, though some were more useful than others (like the one used during the Forest Training Camp Arc).

-- Empty Shell: Nomu are made from victims of All for One that were unable to handle the Quirks he gave them, leaving them mindless husks which he then mutates into super soldier servants.
-Having no wills of their own, Nomu only act on direct orders from All for One or his chosen subordinates.
-Without orders to follow, Nomu become nearly catatonic and unresponsive to all outside stimuli making them easy to contain despite their power.
+- Empty Shell: Nomu are made from victims of All for One that were unable to handle the Quirks he gave them, leaving them mindless husks which he then mutated into the super soldier servants they are now.
+Having no wills of their own, they only act on the direct orders of their current handler.
+Without orders to follow, they become nearly catatonic and unresponsive to all outside stimuli making them easy to contain despite their power.

 - Implacable Man: None of them care about pain or damage to themselves and will do as instructed no matter who tries to stop them.
 The first Nomu is perfectly okay even after being thrashed by All Might, it's just that without orders he has become totally docile.